-With A level results out next week, many parents and teenagers are anxiously awaiting confirmation from #UCAS of a #university place in the autumn.
-Signs are good with reports of more places available this year, so don’t be put off if the grades received this week have slipped slightly.
+With A level results out in a few weeks, many parents and teenagers are anxiously awaiting confirmation from #UCAS of a #university place in the autumn.
+Signs are good with reports of more places available this year, so don’t be put off if the grades received have slipped slightly.

 In this event, the single most important piece of advice is to act swiftly and pick up the phone.
 It is second nature for a parent to want to put things right for their offspring, but in this instance, stand back and let your teenager make the calls.

 Universities with places to fill will be looking for motivated, enthusiastic students who demonstrate an ability to live and study away from home.
 An anxious parent is not who they want to hear from, rather a keen teenager who can show they are not put off by a bit of grade slippage and can express why they still really want to study that course at their university.

 A bit of preparation and practice in advance of results day will help.